White-Cooked Chicken with Rice, Greens and Ginger-Soy Dressing

 Serving

-1. While the chicken rests, prepare a batch of ginger-soy dressing (separate recipe, link in text) and add a 4 tablespoons of poaching liquid.
+1. While the chicken rests, prepare a batch of ginger-soy dressing (see link or notes).

 2. Cook rice using poaching broth 1:1 for any water called for in your recipe or rice cooker.

-3. Cut chicken: start by removing the legs, separating the drumstick from thigh, then then carve the breast meat from the bone and cut each breast crosswise into 4 pieces.
-Discard the chicken skin.
+3. Cut chicken: start by removing the legs, separating the drumstick from thigh, then remove the breasts and slice into ½-inch pieces across the grain.

 Recipe Notes / Tips

 • Cook rice in rice cooker or on stovetop.
-For stovetop: use 1 1/2 cups rinsed long grain white rice:2 cups poaching broth.
-Bring to simmer, reduce heat to low, cover and cook until rice is fluffy, about 15 minutes.
+Use the poaching broth if it has finished it's job with the chicken, otherwise use water.
+For stovetop: use 1½ cups rinsed long grain white rice (jasmine is nice): 2 cups poaching broth/water.
+Bring to simmer, reduce heat to low, cover, and cook until rice is fluffy, about 15 minutes.
 Remove from heat, keep the lid on, and let rest at least 5 minutes or until you're ready to serve.

 Subscribe to Recipes